bucs110b1fall21/final-project-pac-men/README.md

         * ![class diagram](assets/class_diagram.jpg)

 * Classes
     Ghosts: Handles the ghosts (pacman enemies).
-Contains methods to derive a random movement pattern, draw themselves, move (change direction), set color, check for collision, centers the movement on a gridpath, and handles the interchange of a grid positioning system (coordinates) and pixel positioning system on the screen.
+Contains methods to derive a random movement pattern, draw themselves, move (change direction), set color, check for collision, and handles the interchange of a grid positioning system (coordinates) and pixel positioning system on the screen.

     Pacman: Handles the player (pacman himself).
-Contains methods to move (change direction), draw pacman, check collision, centers the movement on a gridpath, handles the checking for and eating of coins, and handles the interchange of a grid positioning system (coordinates) and pixel positioning system on the screen.
+Contains methods to move (change direction), draw pacman, check collision, handles the checking for and eating of coins, and handles the interchange of a grid positioning system (coordinates) and pixel positioning system on the screen.

 ## Project Structure *(Software Lead)*

 The Project is broken down into the following file structure:
 * main.py
-* bin
+* src
     * <all of your python files should go here>
 * assets
     * <all of your media, i.e. images, font files, etc, should go here)